tamascsaba/rachelle/README.md

 Istanbul generate a 100% correct coverage report.
 See the source and test files and do a comparison.

 ## FAQ

+#### Can this boilerplate be used together with React?

+Yes. `Bublé` supports JSX, and in fact React are now swapping out Browserify with Rollup.
+You can read more about it here - [`React - PR #7178`](https://github.com/facebook/react/pull/7178).

 #### How to use this boilerplate with Karma?